jaspervdj/jaspervdj/posts/2020-01-02-mandelbrot-lovejoy-rain.md

 While it looked cool at first, it turned out to be an extremely pointless and outdated way to generate pictures like this.
-But I wanted to write it up anyway since it's important to document failure as well as success: if you've found this blogpost searching for an implementation of this paper; well, you have found it, but it probably won't help you.
+But I wanted to write it up anyway since it is important to document failure as well as success: if you've found this blogpost searching for an implementation of this paper; well, you have found it, but it probably won't help you.
 [Here is the GitHub repository][repo].